Thailand’s Authentic Muay Thai Training Experience

 • Light pad work with a trainer

-You won’t be sparring on day one.
-The goal is to learn fundamentals, build confidence, and enjoy the process.
+Sparring doesn’t occur on day one.
+The goal focuses on learning fundamentals, building confidence, and enjoying the process.

 Muay Thai Lessons vs Thai Boxing Classes: Is There a Difference?

 “Muay Thai” and “Thai boxing” are often used interchangeably.
 Both refer to the same traditional martial art.
-Some gyms may brand classes as “Thai boxing” to appeal to foreigners, but the training is the same.
+Some gyms may brand classes as “Thai boxing” to appeal to foreigners, but the training remains identical.

 medium shot coach helping girl training muay thai